 - Lateral positioning: Take advantage of the side threaded holes on solid jaws for auxiliary positioning, enhancing stability during high-feed, deep-cut operations.

 A high-precision pneumatic vise is an investment in long-term productivity, and proper maintenance is essential to preserve its accuracy and durability.
-Nextas Tech’ fully sealed design prevents chips, coolant, and contaminants from entering the internal mechanism—simplifying maintenance but not eliminating it.
+Nextas Tech’s fully sealed design prevents chips, coolant, and contaminants from entering the internal mechanism—simplifying maintenance but not eliminating it.

 Key maintenance practices include: